Computer Science and Information Technology

-The Computer Science Department at the US Naval Academy houses the Computer Science (CS) and Information Technology (IT) majors.
-Both majors provide an exciting curriculum that meets the needs of newly appointed naval officers serving in the fleet.
+The Computer Science Department at the US Naval Academy offers the Computer Science (CS) and Information Technology (IT) majors.
+Both majors provide an exciting curriculum that meets the needs of newly appointed Naval officers serving in the fleet.
 This nationally recognized department is dedicated to remaining on the leading edge of research and technology.
 Both the CS and IT majors are dynamic and vital components of the Naval Academy's academic program.

 Information for Prospective Students